Lynn Garrison: Haitian activities

 In June 1992, Garrison, working with Colonel Pat Collins, the Military Liaison Officer with the American embassy, wrote a White Paper visualizing modification of the Forces Armeés d'Haiti (FAdH) into what they called, an Army of the People.
-This would see the FAdH undertake many projects to support Haiti's population, including road building, school and hospital construction, revival of the nation's 23 airfields and interdiction of drug traffic from Central and South America.
+This saw the FAdH undertake many projects to support Haiti's population, including road building, school and hospital construction, revival of the nation's 23 airfields and interdiction of drug traffic from Central and South America.
 Mobile medical/dental clinics, staffed by military personnel, were to be a major factor in the program.
 A team of 700 Canadian and American military engineers and technical staff was dispatched to Haiti on the USS Harlan County, on 11 October 1993, but left Haitian waters when its captain, Commander Butcher, perceived dangers not seen by Colonel J.T.F.
-Pulley, 7th Special Forces chief on board.Riehm, LtCmdr Peter.
-"The U.S.S.
-Harlan County Affair."
-Military Review, July–August 1997, pp. 31–36.
+Pulley, 7th Special Forces chief on board.

 In a final effort to avoid a full scale invasion of Haiti, on September 18, President Clinton sent a three-man delegation, made up of Jimmy Carter, Sam Nunn and Colin Powell to negotiate with Cedras.
 The American negotiators used Garrison's office, located adjacent to that of Cedras, as the focal point of their communications with Clinton's team.
 Their CIA crew had installed a scrambled telephone there, with “white noise machines" to preclude electronic eavesdropping.
-In his book, ‘Hazardous Duty’, David Hackworth recounted the final moments before the invasion, in which Garrison's eavesdropping, from a next door office, on a call between President Clinton’s office, and the Carter, Nunn, Powell team, revealed the fact that a 61 aircraft attack force was airborne and enroute to Haiti.
+In his book Hazardous Duty, David Hackworth recounted the final moments before the invasion, in which Garrison's eavesdropping, from a next door office, on a call between President Clinton’s office, and the Carter, Nunn, Powell team, revealed the fact that a 61 aircraft attack force was airborne and enroute to Haiti.
 Hackworth wrote, “The dream team had all the high-tech stuff.
 But they were being screwed by the most time-worn spy gimmick in the books: the old ear-to-the-hole-in-the-wall-trick.
 Garrison told General Biamby what he heard and Biamby acted, shielding Garrison’s identity.”
-In his book, ‘My American Journey,’Colin Powell wrote: ”At 4:00 Biamby burst into the room.
+In his book, ‘My American Journey,’ Colin Powell wrote: ”At 4:00 Biamby burst into the room.
 ‘The invasion is coming,’ he shouted.
 He had just been on the phone with a source at Fort Bragg, he told us, and American paratroopers were getting ready to board their aircraft at 5:00 P.M.
 Not bad intelligence, I thought, for a poor nation.”